 1120.02 Structures Preservation (P2) and Other Facilities (P3)

 For Structures Preservation (P2) and Other Facilities (P3) projects see the scoping instructions specific to the sub-program and type of work to determine the likely design elements to be addressed by the project.
+If there are questions about project scope or policy requirements, consult your Assistant State Design Engineer (ASDE).

+1120.02(1) Documentation

 See Chapter 300 for documentation requirements.
-If the project changes a geometric design element, replaces an existing bridge or installs a new bridge additional documentation may be required; contact your ASDE to discuss appropriate documentation.
+If the project changes a geometric design element, replaces an existing bridge, or installs a new bridge additional documentation may be required; contact your ASDE to discuss appropriate documentation.

 1120.03 Roadway Preservation (P1)

-if for the location the rumble strip the rumble strip
+1120.03(9) Rumble Strips

+Potential new rumble strip locations are identified using a benefit cost analysis performed by HQ Design.
+When notified that rumble strip installation or rehabilitation needs to be considered during scoping or design, refer to guidance in 1600.05(1), 1600.05(1)(b), and 1600.05(1)(c) to determine the suitability of the location, and if a low noise design is appropriate for the location.

+When the project includes a bituminous surface treatment (BST) application in a location where a rumble strip is already installed and a BST was already applied over the top of the rumble strip in the past, contact HQ Design for options.
+Options include leaving the rumble strip in place, employing methods to measure milling depth of existing rumble strips to estimate conformance with standards, removing the rumble strip, or removing and replacing the rumble strip.

-1120.04 Documentation
+1120.03(10) Documentation